patrick-mcgreal-dev/cv/src/markdown/cv.md

 [intelligenz.global](https://www.intelligenz.global/)

 The Intelligenz software was previously only available for Windows.
-I worked with a team of developers to create a web app using ASP.NET.
+I worked for three years with a team of developers to create a web app using ASP.NET.

 Some of the features I worked on are: